 - Decide whether you want the ability to use NSX Cloud features with the farm's RDSH VMs.
 You must enable NSX Cloud management when creating the farm.
 You cannot later enable the farm for NSX Cloud management after the farm is created.
 The published image you choose for this farm must have the NSX agent installed in it.
 You must have installed the NSX agent prior to publishing the image.
 See VMware NSX Cloud and Horizon Cloud Pods in Microsoft Azure and its subtopics.

-- If the image's operating system contains Universal Windows Platform (UWP) applications, decide on the method you want to use to ensure that your end users will be able to use those UWP applications from the farm's RDSH VMs.
+- If the image's operating system contains Universal Windows Platform (UWP) applications, decide on the method you want to use to ensure that your end users can use those UWP applications from the farm's RDSH VMs.
 An example is when the image has the Microsoft Windows 10 Enterprise multi-session operating system.
 The method you choose to enable use of those UWP applications might determine which Active Directory OU you use for the farm.
 For more information, see Enable a Horizon Agent Policy to Allow Running UWP Applications from RDSH VMs.

 - In the administrative console, navigate to .